Explaining Patterns in Data with Language Models via Interpretable Autoprompting: Abstract

 \section{Abstract}

 Large language models (LLMs) have displayed an impressive ability to harness natural language to perform complex tasks.
-In this work, we explore whether we can leverage this learned ability to find and explain patterns in data.
-Specifically, given a pre-trained LLM and data examples, we introduce interpretable autoprompting (iPrompt), an algorithm that generates a natural-language string explaining the data. iPrompt iteratively alternates between generating explanations with an LLM and reranking them based on their performance when used as a prompt.
-Experiments on a wide range of datasets, from synthetic mathematics to natural-language understanding, show that iPrompt can yield meaningful insights by accurately finding groundtruth dataset descriptions.
-Moreover, the prompts produced by iPrompt are simultaneously human-interpretable and highly effective for generalization: on real-world sentiment classification datasets, iPrompt produces prompts that match or even improve upon human-written prompts for GPT-3.
-Finally, experiments with an fMRI dataset show the potential for iPrompt to aid in scientific discovery.\footnote{All code for using the methods and data here is made available at \href{https://github.com/csinva/interpretable-autoprompting}{\faGithub\,github.com/csinva/interpretable-autoprompting}.}
+We explore whether we can leverage this ability to find and explain patterns in data.
+Specifically, given a pre-trained LLM and data examples, we introduce interpretable autoprompting (\methodit), an algorithm that generates a natural language string explaining the data. iPrompt iteratively generates explanations with an LLM and reranks them based on their performance when used as a prompt.
+Experiments on a wide range of datasets, from synthetic mathematics to natural language understanding, show that iPrompt can yield meaningful insights by accurately finding dataset explanations that are human-interpretable.
+On two of four classification datasets, \methods discovers a prompt that outperforms human-written prompts on GPT-3, despite only querying the relatively small GPT-J model.
+Finally, experiments with scientific datasets show the potential for iPrompt to aid in scientific discovery. \footnote{All code for using the methods and data here is made available on Github. }